-The college has no dormitory facilities or other housing options on campus or under its control and assumes no responsibility for finding housing for students.
+The college has no dormitory facilities or other housing options on campus or under its control.
 However, a wide range of housing is available near the Pacific College facilities.
 An admissions representative can provide information about neighborhoods, pricing or rental resources.